 Over time, however, I would become a lot more well disposed to the poor old Pro Arte Orchestra and their festive instructions from Barry Rose’s baton.
-Curiosity and a love of all things sixties and vinyl-sourced led me to try and seek out a copy of the original album; armed with details gleaned from an issue of Time Screen (yet another reason to love that pioneering fanzine, which you can read more about my obsession with here), I did eventually manage to track down HMV CDS3580 Christmas Music From Guildford Cathedral, and found out to my delight that The Carol Symphony is one of those pieces of music that you really have to hear in full.
-Well, unless it’s behind a Play School Round Window film of a foxy redhead in proper sixties gear buying Christmas Presents from a village store, but let’s move rapidly on.
+Curiosity and a love of all things sixties and vinyl-sourced led me to try and seek out a copy of the original album; armed with details gleaned from an issue of archive television magazine Time Screen, I did eventually manage to track down HMV CDS3580 Christmas Music From Guildford Cathedral, and found out to my delight that The Carol Symphony is one of those pieces of music that you really have to hear in full.
+Well, unless it’s behind a Play School Round Window film of a foxy redhead in proper sixties gear buying Christmas Presents from a village store when an extract will do just fine, but let’s move rapidly on.

 Poor old RESL162 might never really have been what anyone was hoping for, but the The Box Of Delights soundtrack album really is.
 What’s more, the unfairly overlooked and dismissed eighties output of the BBC Radiophonic Workshop has deserved more recognition for a long time now, and this might just be the release that brings that about.
 If you’ve got a tosser to your kick, it’s well worth spending it on this.

 Top Of The Box, the story behind every single released by BBC Records And Tapes, is available in paperback here or from the Kindle Store here.
-You can also find a feature on the many supernatural/sci-fi children’s serials broadcast by the BBC in the run-up to Christmas in the seventies and eighties in Well At Least It’s Free, available in paperback here or from the Kindle Store here.
+You can also find a history of the many supernatural/sci-fi children’s serials broadcast by the BBC in the run-up to Christmas in the seventies and eighties in my anthology Well At Least It’s Free, available in paperback here or from the Kindle Store here.

 © Tim Worthington.